sirgallo/atmChallenge/docs/LocalDeployment.md

 the api layer and db layer are segregated off from the world, with the haproxy being the single point of entry to access the apis beneath.
-The haproxy instance will bind to the hostname/ip of the host system and utilized self signed certs to provide https/ssl access to the cluster.
+The haproxy instance will bind to the hostname/ip of the host system and utilizes self signed certs to provide https/ssl access to the cluster.
 Haproxy handles load balancing requests to available systems, and uses a `least connection` approach when distributing requests.

 Backend services have a path prefixed with `b_v1`, which just indicates backend version 1.

-Self signed certs can be generated in the `@certs` folder, where directions are given.
+Self signed certs can be generated in the [@certs](../certs) folder, where directions are given.
 Since the certs are being generated for the particular hostname running the services, they can be bound directly to the container where haproxy is running.

 ## Requirements